 It did not take long before both the Bulgarians and Soviets were contending that the CIA had tried to kill the pope.
 Yes, the CIA.
 Truly, nothing was beyond the communist propagandists.

 Paul Kengor, PhD, is the New York Times bestselling author of God and Ronald Reagan, The Crusader: Ronald Reagan and the Fall of Communism, and Dupes: How America’s Adversaries Have Manipulated Progressives for a Century, among other books.
 He is a professor of political science at Grove City College, where he serves as executive director of the Center for Vision and Values.
-This essay is an advance excerpt of his forthcoming book A Pope and a President: John Paul II, Ronald Reagan, and the Extraordinary Untold Story of the 20th Century, which will be published in late April 2017 and can be preordered now from Amazon.
+This essay is an excerpt of his book A Pope and a President: John Paul II, Ronald Reagan, and the Extraordinary Untold Story of the 20th Century, which is 40% off until the end of the month.
+Buy your copy today!

 Though Reagan otherwise did not seem to suffer from a significant spelling disability, he wrote “Cardinal Crowell” here, which appears to be his spur-of-the-moment (pre-Google) phonetic spelling of Cardinal John Krol, the Philadelphia prelate with whom Reagan had a good relationship.
 Douglas Brinkley, ed., The Reagan Diaries (New York: HarperCollins, 2007), 18.

 See my discussion of this in two pieces: Paul Kengor, “Reagan at Notre Dame,” National Review Online, May 16, 2011; Paul Kengor, “A Welcome Correction,” National Review Online, May 18, 2011.

 I reviewed these drafts personally at the Reagan Library in August 2015.
 My assistant David Kirk reviewed them in January 2015.